A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Method

-where $ \gamma_{pa} $ and $ \gamma_{I} $ stand for the protagonist agent's forgetting factor and interpreter's forgetting factor respectively.
-Hence, for a simple fully observable problem with $ a_{s_i}^{*} = a_i $ we have $ r_{max} = p ( \gamma_{pa} ) $ according to Eq.~\ref{eqoriggin} or Eq.~\ref{eqfullyy}.
-Yet, considering our partially observable two-agent model with $ N'=N $ ($ |S| = |A| = |B|= N $) one can use Eq.~\ref{jankan}, regarding $ r_{PO} $ for the asymptotic efficiency in a partially observable environment (versus $ r_{FO} $ preserved for a fully observable one) and write
+, where $ \gamma_{pa} $ and $ \gamma_{I} $ stand for the protagonist agent's forgetting factor and interpreter's forgetting factor, respectively.
+Hence, for a simple fully observable problem with $ a_{s_i}^{*} = a_i $, we have $ r_{max} = p ( \gamma_{pa} ) $, according to Eq.~\ref{eqoriggin} or Eq.~\ref{eqfullyy}.
+Yet, considering our partially observable two-agent model with $|S| = |A| = |B|= N$ and $ N'=N $, one can use Eq.~\ref{jankan} according to $ r_{PO} $, for the asymptotic efficiency in a partially observable environment (versus $ r_{FO} $ preserved for a fully observable one) and write

 \ \\[0.1cm]